pzemtsov/pzemtsov.github.io/_posts/2014-06-04-fast-e1-de-multiplexing-in-C-using-sse-avx.md

 We must understand clearly that we are now entering a dangerous territory -- the Non-portable land.
 **Java** programs are portable by the design of **Java**.
 Until now all our **C** programs were portable as well.
 They could run on every compiler and on every processor.
 From now on, it won't work like this anymore.
-We are now going to construct a four-byte unit (double words) from individual bytes.
+We are now going to construct four-byte units (double words) from individual bytes.
 This requires knowledge of the way double-words are stored in memory.
 This is called [**Endianness**](http://en.wikipedia.org/wiki/Endianness) and differs between processors.
 All the code that follows will be written for so called '**little-endian**' processors (Intel is one of those).
 This is the cost of the speed.